 An Overview of M&A Legal Changes

-The M&A laws US companies face have changed when the government thinks that the merger, acquisition or inversion is an effort to reduce its tax rate.
+The M&A or Mergers and Acquisitions laws US companies face have changed when the government thinks that the merger, acquisition or inversion is an effort to reduce its tax rate.

 Tax inversions took off after 2010.
 These tax inversions occur when companies based on one country buy firms in another country where taxes are lower, and then state that the newly acquired entity is merged into a new company, subject to the laws of the purchased firm and lower tax rate.